-More specifically, we work at the interface of synthetic chemistry, materials chemistry, and synthetic biology to develop:
+More specifically, we work at the interface of synthetic chemistry, materials chemistry, and synthetic biology to:

 1) Design and construct new adhesive synthetic protocell membranes.

-Overall our research efforts will help bridge the gap between biology and chemistry and lead to important applications in microbioreactor technology, diagnostics, drug delivery, and personalised therapy.
+Overall our research efforts will help bridge the gap between biology and chemistry and lead to important applications in microbioreactor technology, diagnostics, drug delivery, personalised therapy, pollutants removal, and soft robotics.

 Chemical Programming of Protocells